oizgagin/ing/README.md

 # OVERVIEW

-In general, I've tried to sketch some basic (having only "interesting" parts) skeleton, but with ability to scale it if needed.
+In general, I've tried to sketch some basic (having only "interesting" parts) skeleton, just to demonstrate familiarity with some basic software engineering concepts.
+I've outlined several ways to scale this solution further below.
+Overview:

 1. rsvps are coming from Kafka;